 Decisions of the ICC are available in full text on:

-The International Residual Mechanism for Criminal Tribunals ('MICT') began operating in 2010 in parallel with the ICTR and the ICTY.
-It will continue to operate after the closure of these two Tribunals.
-The ICTR closed on 31 December 2015 and the ICTY is expected to close at the end of 2017.
-More about the MICT.
+The International Residual Mechanism for Criminal Tribunals ('MICT') began operating in 2010 in parallel with the ICTR and the ICTY and continues to operate after the closure of these two tribunals on 31 December 2015 and 31 December 2017 respectively.

 The UN Mechanism for International Criminal Tribunals Case Law Database is a gateway to the jurisprudence of the ICTR, ICTY, and MICT Appeals Chambers.
 It provides extracts of key judgments and decisions rendered by the ICTR, ICTY, and MICT Appeals Chambers since their inception, as well as to full-text versions of the corresponding appeal judgments and decisions.
 More about the Case Law Database.